 The drive is built using a direct-drive design and features selectable speeds of 33⅓ / 45/ 78 RPM.
-The platter is made of Sturdy aluminum.
+The platter is made of sturdy aluminum.
 You can remove the headshell to install the cartridge.

 The speed accuracy is indicated by a stroboscope and a fancy stylus target light guides your aim when you need to put the needle in the groove under low-light conditions.

-For DJs who love a challenge and take on demanding performances, there are two start/stop buttons, a slider to quickly adjust pitch, and a quartz lock button which lets you bypass the said slider.
+For DJs who love a challenge and take on demanding performances, there are two start/stop buttons, a slider to quickly adjust pitch, and a quartz lock button that lets you bypass the said slider.

 A word of warning, do not hit the reverse button if you are not a DJ.
 You will end up ruining the record as well as the stylus.
-The build quality of the turntable is quite strong for most part but sometimes the tonearm bearings seem to move too much.
+The build quality of the turntable is quite strong for the most part but sometimes the tonearm bearings seem to move too much.
 You can minimize the external vibration by adjusting the height of the tonearm.

-Other DJ-friendly features include a dedicated tone arm, a lift lever (hydraulically-damped), and a lockable arm rest which help keep the cartridge and arm in place when transporting the unit.
+Other DJ-friendly features include a dedicated tonearm, a lift lever (hydraulically-damped), and a lockable armrest which help keep the cartridge and arm in place when transporting the unit.

 Taking it for a Test Drive

-The turntable offers a decent sense of drive, a great deal of clarity; you will be able to really hear the separate elements of the music.
+The turntable offers a decent sense of drive, a great deal of clarity; you will be able to hear the separate elements of the music.
 The sound immediately grabs and holds your attention.
 You will never be bored OF using this turntable if you are a true audiophile.

 If you want to be a little nit-picky—as most audiophiles are—let’s look at a few things we weren’t thrilled with.
 The AT-LP1240 is a tiny bit unrefined when it comes to the edges of notes.
 The leading and trailing notes lack a certain subtlety and nuance.